-The Cisco Unity Connection, an extension of Unified CM, is a converged voice messaging system that facilitates collaboration by offering a variety of alternatives for accessing calls and messages within a framework that is easy to deploy and administer.
-Cisco Unity Connection allows you to read and manage voicemail from your Exchange inbox, web browser, Cisco Jabber messaging integration platform, a Cisco Unified IP Phone, a smartphone, or an iPad or tablet.
-Unity Connection also offers sophisticated voice-recognition features for hands-free management and extensive Automated Attendant features that include smart routing for incoming calls and easily customizable call-screening and message-alert options.
-The Unity Connection platform operates as a virtual machine that can reside on a Business Edition 6000 server or a Cisco SRE 910 router service module and can support up to 20,000 mailboxes on each server.
+The Cisco Unity Connection, an integrated extension of Cisco Unified Communications Manager, is a unified voice messaging solution that facilitates productive collaboration by providing a variety of options for retrieving calls and messages within a framework that is simple to deploy and maintain.
+Cisco Unity Connection lets you read and manage your voice messages from your Exchange inbox, browser, Cisco Jabber messaging integration platform, a Cisco Unified VoIP Phone, an iPhone or other smartphone, or an iPad or tablet.
+Unity Connection also offers sophisticated speech-recognition capabilities for hands and eyes free operation and powerful Automated Attendant capabilities such as smart routing for inbound phone calls and easily customizable call-filtering and message-notification options.
+The Unity Connection platform operates as a fully virtualized system that can reside on a BE6000 server or a Cisco Services Ready Engine 910 router service module and can accommodate as many as 20,000 voice mailboxes on each server.

-Unified Contact Center
+Cisco Unified Contact Center

 Cisco Collaboration Gateways